 If you ask to be excluded and money or benefits are later awarded, you will not share in them.
 But if you request to be excluded, you keep the right to sue DIRECTV separately about the calls at issue in this case that it may have made to you.

-- The Plaintiff must prove her and the class members’ claims against DIRECTV, but a trial has not yet been scheduled.
+- The Plaintiff must prove her and the class members’ claims against DIRECTV.
 If money or other benefits are obtained from DIRECTV, you will be notified about how to receive a share.